UBCFormulaElectric/Consolidated-Firmware/README.md

 If you're developing on Windows, make sure the debugger is attached to WSL.
 Open `wsl-usb-gui` (Start > Search "WSL USB") and create a "Device" auto-attach profile for the debugger.
 You should only have to do this once: If you unplug/replug a debugger it should auto-attach, as long as `wsl-usb-gui` is open.

 Integration with VS Code's step-through debuggers should work out-of-the-box after installing the Cortex-Debug extension.
-Navigate to the "Run and Debug" tab to start a debugging session.
+Navigate to the "Run and Debug" menu to start a debugging session.

+### Tests

+Running and step-through-debugging tests are also available through the "Run and Debug" menu.

 ## CAN Bus